Parallel sequential Monte Carlo for stochastic gradient-free nonconvex optimization: Introduction

+{The main contribution of this paper includes the theoretical analysis of the proposed PSMCO scheme and its numerical demonstration on three problems where classical stochastic optimization methods (especially gradient-based algorithms) struggle to perform.
 The paper is organized as follows.
 After a brief survey of the relevant notation (below), we lay out the relationship between Bayesian inference and optimization in Section \ref{sec:OptSamp}.
 Then, we develop a sequential Monte Carlo scheme in Section \ref{sec:TheAlg}.
 In Section \ref{sec:Analysis}, we analyze this scheme and investigate its theoretical properties.
-We present some numerical results in Section \ref{sec:Exp} and make some concluding remarks in Section \ref{sec:Conc}.
+We present some numerical results in Section \ref{sec:Exp} and make some concluding remarks in Section \ref{sec:Conc}.}